EUMHC/bb2/README.md

 [![wakatime](https://wakatime.com/badge/user/eb310a2d-fc37-4859-8755-b6b88930af57/project/018cdb8d-3c59-4706-8b4c-4fb2808b90c9.svg)](https://wakatime.com/badge/user/eb310a2d-fc37-4859-8755-b6b88930af57/project/018cdb8d-3c59-4706-8b4c-4fb2808b90c9)

-`If the EUHC Cinematic Universe allowed myself, Jack Mead, and Ed Bury to do the umpiring assignments for EUMHC together at the same time.
+`If the EUHC Cinematic Universe allowed Jack Mead, Ed Bury, and I to do the umpiring assignments for EUMHC together at the same time.
 Then times that by 10 million.
 That is The BuzzBot`

 ## Abstract